jeremyglebe/jeremyglebe.github.io/CV/README.md

 I have been working in education in some form (tutoring, assistantships, teaching) for 4 years.
 I worked at Midwestern State University in various roles (including teaching) and I currently work at a private K-12 school called Dexter.
 I have also been self-employed a private app contractor for 4 years.

 ### Software

+**Self-Employed Mobile App Contracts**
+January 2018 to Present
+- Simple church webapp for information and directions to the the church, as well as a dynamic gallery/music page
+- Contractor app for moving company which included gps navigation & tracking
+- Employee management app with job status, reporting, clocking in/out, photo uploads, php/sql backend

 ### Teaching